 What does it mean to be spiritually mature, particularly for modern-day women?
-Anderson and Hopkins traveled the United States and Canada, interviewing women who were described as having a direct inner connection with the sacred.
+Sherry Anderson and Patricia Hopkins traveled the United States and Canada, interviewing women who were described as having a direct inner connection with the sacred.
 In this interview they share the stories of some of these remarkable women and the conclusions they reached about spirituality in the daily lives of us all.
-“There isn’t only one gate to the sacred,” says Anderson, “there are ten thousand gates, there are infinite gates.”
-(Hosted by Justine Willis Toms)
+“There isn’t only one gate to the sacred,” says Anderson, “there are ten thousand gates, there are infinite gates.” (hosted by Justine Willis Toms)

-Hopkins is a consultant with nonprofit organizations.
+Patricia Hopkins is a consultant with nonprofit organizations.

 - What are some common threads of women’s spiritual experiences

 - How does relationship relate to the inner sacred

 - How women relate to nature as sacred